the-jaluxe/byte-scholars/README.md

 This repository contains the code for the Byte Scholars website.
 Currently, it is under development and will be updated once it is in production.

+# TODO:

+- Add formatting to Quiz page
+- Adjust quiz functionality to display how many answers were correct

 ## Available Scripts

 In the project directory, you can run: